 In today’s society, we encounter different types of people based on their characters.
 Irrespective of the differences T.D Jakes narrows them down to three basic types as follows:

 THE CONFIDANTS – These are normally very few in number.
-They love you unconditionally and are into you whether you are up or down.
-If you are wrong they are still into you and will always tell you a wrong as it is.
-They are there with and for you for the long haul.
+They love you unconditionally and are into you, whether you are up or down.
+If you are wrong they are still into you and will always point out a wrong as it is.
+They are there with and for you, for the long haul.
 They are the kind of people who will come to your rescue anywhere and anyhow.
 They will always find a way and get you out of trouble.
 They are the type that you can open up to and share freely with the surety that they will not use the information against you or talk to other people about it.

 THE COMRADES – This is the third category of people.
 They are not for you nor are they for what you stand for; they are simply against what you are against.
 They will always team up with you to fight a greater enemy.
 They will be with you until the victory is accomplished.
 They are like scaffolding coming to your life to fulfil a purpose and when the purpose is fulfilled the scaffolding is removed.
 The good thing is, the house stands, even in the absence of the scaffolding.